fregu856/evaluating_bdl/README.md

 - _ensembling_eval_seq_virtual.py_: As above, but on all sequences in virtualKITTI val.
 - %%%%%

 - _mcdropout_train.py_: Code for training M _model_mcdropout.py_ models, on KITTI train.
 - _mcdropout_train_virtual.py_: As above, but on virtualKITTI train.

 - _mcdropout_eval.py_: Computes the loss and RMSE for a trained MC-dropout model with M forward passes, on KITTI val.
 Also creates visualization images of the input data, ground truth, prediction and the estimated uncertainty.
 - _mcdropout_eval_virtual.py_:  As above, but on virtualKITTI val.

-- _mcdropout_eval_auce.py_: Computes the AUCE (mean +- std) for M = [1, 2, 4, 8, 16, 32] forward passes on KITTI val, based on a total of 16 trained models.
+- _mcdropout_eval_auce.py_: Computes the AUCE (mean +- std) for M = [1, 2, 4, 8, 16, 32] forward passes on KITTI val, based on a total of 16 trained MC-dropout models.
 Also creates calibration plots.
 - _mcdropout_eval_auce_virtual.py_: As above, but on virtualKITTI val.

-- _mcdropout_eval_ause.py_: Computes the AUSE (mean +- std) for M = [1, 2, 4, 8, 16, 32] forward passes on KITTI val, based on a total of 16 trained models.
+- _mcdropout_eval_ause.py_: Computes the AUSE (mean +- std) for M = [1, 2, 4, 8, 16, 32] forward passes on KITTI val, based on a total of 16 trained MC-dropout models.
 Also creates sparsification plots and sparsification error curves.
 - _mcdropout_eval_ause_virtual.py_: As above, but on virtualKITTI val.

 - _mcdropout_eval_seq.py_: Creates visualization videos (input data, ground truth, prediction and the estimated uncertainty) for a trained MC-dropout model with M forward passes, on all sequences in KITTI val.